2022 Abu Dhabi attack: Attack

-At around 10:00 AM, on January 17, 2022, drones struck three oil refueling vehicles in an oil refinery for the Abu Dhabi National Oil Company in Musaffah.
-A Houthi military spokesman said the group fired “a large number” of drones and five ballistic missiles in the attack.
+At around 10:00 am, on January 17, 2022, drones struck three oil refueling vehicles in an oil refinery for the Abu Dhabi National Oil Company in Musaffah.
+A Houthi military spokesman said the group fired "a large number" of drones and five ballistic missiles in the attack.
 The United Arab Emirates stated that several missiles and drones were intercepted.
 A drone attack simultaneously set an extension of the Abu Dhabi International Airport on fire, with no recorded fatalities.
 Abu Dhabi Police identified two Indian and one Pakistani nationals killed by the attack, Six people were injured by the drone strikes.

 A study by the Associated Press of satellite photos taken by Planet Labs revealed smoke rising above the ADNOC facility.
 Images taken after the bombing showed "scorch marks and white fire-suppressing foam" on the facility's ground.

-Shortly after the strikes happened, Saudi authorities reported they had just intercepted nine missiles launched by the Houthis launched towards Saudi Arabia.
+Shortly after the strikes happened, Saudi authorities reported they had just intercepted nine missiles launched by the Houthis towards Saudi Arabia.

 Yahia Sarei, the Houthi military spokesperson, claimed responsibility for the attack on behalf of the organization.
 Houthi officials also stated that drones had struck an airport in the city of Dubai, but the Emirati government did not find any evidence of such an attack.

 Victims

-3 civilians were killed in the attack that targeted the petroleum tanker trucks.
-2 Indian nationals from Punjab; 28 year old Hardeep Singh and 35 year old Hardev Singh were killed in the attack.
-A Pakistani national, 29-year-old Mamoor Khan from Waziristan, was the third casualty of the attack.
-The victims bodies were repatriated to their homes in India and Pakistan respectively.
+Three civilians were killed during the attack.
+They were identified as two Indian nationals from Punjab: 28-year-old Hardeep Singh and 35-year-old Hardev Singh; and a Pakistani national, 29-year-old Mamoor Khan from Waziristan.
+The victims' bodies were repatriated to their homes in India and Pakistan respectively.

-6 civilians were injured, including 2 Egyptians, 2 Indians, and 2 Pakistanis.
+Six other civilians were injured, including two Egyptians, two Indians, and two Pakistanis.